eficode-academy/github-actions-katas/labs/pr-workflow.md

 - Take a look at the [documentation on what events that can trigger a pipeline](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

-- By using the resource above, make the pipleine only trigger on pushes and PR's to `main` branch.
+- By using the resource above, make the pipeline only trigger on pushes and PR's to `main` branch.

 <details>
 <summary> Hint if you get stuck</summary>